CarVac/3dPrintingGuide/Electronics/BedProbes.md

 On many machines, this is done by having the printer place the nozzle at each height-control screw and either visually or using feeler gages under the nozzle to check for equal nozzle height, adjusting the screws as needed.

-If you do have a bed probe, then you can simply tweak the bed tilt based on observing the recorded bed mesh values after mesh bed leveling.
+If you do have a bed probe, then you can simply tweak the bed tilt based on observing the recorded bed mesh values after bed mesh compensation.

 On smaller bedslingers, this often involves 3 or 4 adjustment screws on the bed carriage.